 Have you ever found yourself comfortably seated at your desk, only to gradually descend until you’re practically at eye level with your keyboard?
 A sinking office chair can be a frustrating and disruptive issue, interrupting your work and affecting your posture.
 This common problem can leave you feeling uncomfortable and less productive.

-This guide explores the common causes of sinking office chairs, along with practical solutions to restore stability and ensure a comfortable working environment.
+This guide explores the common causes of a sinking office chair, along with practical solutions to restore stability and ensure a comfortable working environment.

 Why Does My Office Chair Keep Sinking?